Graph-COM/GAD-NR/README.md

 ```
 ## Reference

-The codebase of this repo is based on [NWR-GAE](https://github.com/mtang724/NWR-GAE) repository.
+The codebase of this repo is partially based on [NWR-GAE](https://github.com/mtang724/NWR-GAE) repository.